Mert1980/diy-wiki/data/home.md

 This is my wiki.
 My name is Mert.

-You can type anything here
+You can type anything here.

+Mert

+Hello World

 Here's the [about](about) page.